RockhurstHS/STEAM-Blog/_posts/2016-05-09-Perceptions-of-the-Active-Learning-Classrooms.md

 ---
 layout: post
 author: gregowsley
-title: Overall Perception of the Active Learning Classrooms
+title: Perceptions of the Active Learning Classrooms
 excerpt: “More people pay attention.
 I hardly ever see anyone playing games, or messing around with their iPad.
 It's just so much easier to pay attention and participate..."
 ---